sjsu-library/unionist/_items/unionist--text-0072.md

   Principal of the Canterbury, (Con.)
-Female Boarding School. </p> <p> RETURNS her most sincere thanks for those who have patronized her School, and would give information that on the first Monday of April next, her School will be opened for the reception of young Ladies and little Misses of color . &nbsp; The branches taught are as follows:—Reading, Writing, Arithmetic, English Grammar, Geography, History, Natural and Moral Philosophy, Chemistry, Astronomy, Drawing and Painting, Music on the Piano, together with the French language. </p> <p> ☞The terms, including <em>board, washing</em> , and tuition,
+Female Boarding School. </p> <p> RETURNS her most sincere thanks for those who have patronized her School, and would give information that on the first Monday of April next, her School will be opened for the reception of young Ladies and little Misses of color.&nbsp; The branches taught are as follows:—Reading, Writing, Arithmetic, English Grammar, Geography, History, Natural and Moral Philosophy, Chemistry, Astronomy, Drawing and Painting, Music on the Piano, together with the French language. </p> <p> ☞The terms, including <em>board, washing</em> , and tuition,